 There’s no such thing as good and bad fruit, so go ahead and help yourself!
 Ideally, you should choose a portion size that is as big as your clenched fist and use a colourful mix of different fruits and veggies since their different colours stand for different vitamins, trace elements and minerals.

 With these easy guidelines, you can be sure that you’re getting the right amount of nutrients for your body.
-Whilst one serving of this size is generally enough for women, men should take two times the amount specified above.
+Whilst one serving of this size is generally enough for women, men should take slightly more than the amount specified above.
 Now it’s over to you; follow this advice to create healthy, nutritious and, most importantly, tasty meals.